apocalyptech/exordium/README.rst

 The ``WSGIDaemonProcess`` parameter in Apache lets you specify an arbitrary number of ``processes`` (in addition to ``threads``).
-If ``processes`` is set to more than 1, problems can be encountered when setting preferences (such as library path, download URLs, live album showing, etc).
+If ``processes`` is set to more than 1, problems can be encountered when setting preferences (such as library path, download URLs, live album display, etc).
 Namely, the preference change will often only be seen by the process in which it was changed, which can lead to some vexing behavior.